-- People from different agencies and organsiations, and at different 'levels' in the organisations, will share information with each other as appropriate (whilst working in line with relevant data protection legislation, and good practice on confidentiality).
-In this way, all of us will be able to make use of what each of us know. - Utilising what is already there.
+- People from different agencies and organisations, at different 'levels' within the organisations, will share information with each other as appropriate (whilst working in line with relevant data protection legislation and good practice on confidentiality).
+In this way, all of us will be able to make use of what each of us know. - Using what is already there.